voipbin/monorepo/docsdev/source/intro_applications.rst

 Conversation
 ------------
-Build conversational, cross-channel messaging through a few API calls with VoIPBIN Conversations.
+VoIPBIN Conversations allow developers to build conversational and cross-channel messaging solutions with just a few API calls.
+This feature empowers businesses to engage with their customers through seamless and interactive conversations.

 See detail at :ref:`here <conversation-overview>`.